johnrijoy/ludo-go/README.md

 # LUDO-GO

-A TUI music player which can stream music as per commands.
+A CLI music player which can stream music as per commands.
 The searching and streaming is done from Piped Api.
 The VLC player is used for playback.

 ## Features